 The trustees have considered the need for a specific internal audit function and decided not to appoint an internal auditor.
 However, the trustees have appointed S A Harris FCA, a trustee and a member of the EB, as Responsible Officer ('RO').
 The RO's role includes giving advice on financial matters and performing a range of checks on the Academy's financial systems and consideration of the key risks to which the Academy is exposed.
 The RO has specific assigned responsibilities, including reporting to the trustees on the operation of the systems of control and on the discharge of the Academy's financial responsibilities, as well as undertaking an observer role at the Academy's FRC meetings.
-In the year, the RO undertook a range of checks on internal practice and procedure where risk can exist, albeit this could only be undertaken remotely.
-These included month end accounts; budget setting and associated projection forecasts; related party transactions; walk through processes for a major capital project and trustee oversight of arrangements surrounding the Foundation Pension Plan.
+In the year, the RO undertook a range of checks on internal practice and procedure where risk can exist, through visits to the Academy on four separate occasions.
+These checks included month end accounts; budget setting and associated projection forecasts including the introduction of staff cost variance analysis; related party transactions; walk through processes for a major capital project; risk management and trustee oversight of arrangements surrounding the Foundation Pension Plan.
 The RO also observed and contributed to proceedings at four of the five FRC meetings in the year.
 The RO work undertaken in the year was presented to trustees at their meeting in November and did not identify any key findings or weakness in internal controls or procedures and no recommendations on improvements were proposed.